pippolo84/performance-and-scalability-of-go-applications/04-profiling-and-tracing/INSTRUCTIONS.md

 ### Complete the exercise

 Read the source code, try to launch the tests and use the program to encode and decode some files.
-Then profile it and guess what can be optimizes.
+Then profile it and guess what can be optimized.

 Refer to the slides to see how to generate a profile and how to read it.